This project is based on AddressBook Level 3.

 Prerequisites:

-command to display all contacts in your EventBook.delete 1
+list command to display all contacts in your EventBook.delete 1

 delete Alice